shadowman-lab/Ansible-Development/devspaces/README.md

 5) Click Add

-# Pull From Password Protected Repository
+# Pull From Password Protected Repository / Set Up PAT To Push To Repository

 1) Login to OpenShift Dev Spaces